shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

       action:
         debug:
 ```
-A more detailed rulebook example with an https webhook source and a token for source verification including calling Workflow Job Template
+A more detailed rulebook example with an https webhook source which would use an event stream and includes calling a Workflow Job Template
 ```
 ---
 - name: Listen for events on a webhook from ServiceNow